HAVE YOU MADE YOUR PEACE WITH GOD?

 "And as it is appointed unto men once to die, but after this the judgement."
 Hebrews 9:27

-What I felt the Lord wanted me to share is the utter importance of being ready to meet our MAKER ("behold, now is the accepted time.
+I want to share about the utter importance of being ready to meet our MAKER ("behold, now is the accepted time.
 Now is the day of our salvation."
 2 Corinthians 6:2) and not to presumptuously leave it to a time of your choosing.
 As we all know, no guarantees have been made as to the actual time allotted to us.
 He will call us when He is ready, and it is up to us to be ready.
-He has provided all the grace for our salvation through the life, death, and resurrection of His Son, the Lord Jesus Christ.
+He has provided all the grace for our salvation through the life, death, and resurrection of His Son, the Lord Jesus Christ, and in so doing, made reconciliation with God possible.
 That being said, the ball is now in our court to respond.

 Or someone might say, "I am religious (or spiritual)", or "I have my own beliefs."
-Religion and spirituality, which can mean anything, do not impress God (though He does consider our earnest intentions), because all the presumptuous beliefs and religious practices do not take away our sins, nor purify our souls before a Holy God.
-We have a good example of this in Acts 10, where there was a devout Roman centurion, called Cornelius, who earnestly feared God, did much charity, prayed, and fasted, and his prayers and alms came up as a memorial before God (vs2-4); however, like all of us, he needed something from God to be right with Him.
+Religion and spirituality, as well-meaning as they can be, do not justify us before God, though He does consider our earnest intentions.
+"Behold, the Lord's hand is not shortened, that it cannot save; neither His ear heavy, that it cannot hear.
+But your iniquities have separated between you and your God, and your sins have hid His face from you, that He will not hear."
+Isaiah 59: 1-2.
+Our good works and religious practices can not remove or negate our sins, nor purify our souls before our Righteous and Holy God.
+But there is fantastic news!
+God has opened up a channel by which we can reach Him!
+We have a wonderful example of this in Acts 10, where there was a devout Roman centurion, called Cornelius, who earnestly feared God, did much charity, prayed, and fasted, and his prayers and alms came up as a memorial before God (vs2-4); however, he knew something was still missing.
+He needed something from God to be right with Him.
 Those sins must be paid for.
 To be cleansed from our sins and delivered from our sinful nature is not in the ability of any of us.
-But God, our Loving Heavenly Father, took up the cause for us by sending His Son, the Lord Jesus Christ, Who became a man, lived among us, and laid down His life in Payment for our sins, then rose again three days later and thus purchased our salvation.
+But God, our Loving Heavenly Father, took up the cause for us by sending His Son, the Lord Jesus Christ, Who became a man, lived among us, and in love, laid down His life for us, then rose again three days later.
+By doing this, He paid for our sins and thereby purchased our salvation.
 No religion or good works program can do that.
 Even Cornelius, though earnest in His acts of charity and beliefs, still needed to come to faith in Christ to be saved.
-And he and those with him welcomed Jesus Christ with fully open hearts.
+And he and those with him welcomed Jesus with fully open hearts.
 God testified to their faith by filling them with His Holy Spirit.
+If we have earnest intentions, God provided the means for our salvation - Jesus Christ, our SAVIOUR.
+How awesome is that!

 The game is over at the Cross of Christ.
-We tend to live our lives with busy distractions, duties, chasing dreams, fears, confusion, and carelessness, but today is the day, and now is the time to make the most important decision and act of your life - Make your peace with God!
+We tend to live our lives with busy distractions, duties, chasing dreams, fears, confusion, and carelessness, but today is the day.
+It is the time to make the most important decision and act of your life, which is to make your peace with God!
 Jesus was crucified with two thieves, one on His right and the other on His left.
-According to the different accounts of the Gospel, it is recorded that both ridiculed Jesus, but in the Gospel according to Luke, there was a point where one of the thieves stopped and rebuked the other thief for saying, "If You are the Christ, save Yourself and us.
+According to the different accounts of the Gospel, it is recorded that both ridiculed Jesus, but in the Gospel according to Luke, there was a point where one of the thieves quit the game, came to his senses, and rebuked the other thief for saying, "If You are the Christ, save Yourself and us.
 But the other answering rebuked him, saying, 'Do you not fear God, seeing you are in the same condemnation?
 And we indeed justly, for we receive the due reward of our deeds, but this man has done nothing amiss.'
 And he said to Jesus, 'Lord, remember me when You come into Your Kingdom.'
-And Jesus said to him, 'Verily I say to you, today shall you be with Me in paradise."
+And Jesus said to him, 'Verily I say to you, today shall you be with Me in paradise.'"
 Luke 23:39-43.

 Comments